-Community Hubs are established by the Department of Communities, Child Safety and Disability Services (DCCDS) as a one-stop shopwhere all recovery agencies are represented at a single location.
+Community Hubs are established by the Department of Communities, Disability Services and Seniors as a one-stop shop where all recovery agencies are represented at a single location.
 It is normal for this to occur in larger disasters or in isolated locations where not all agencies are permanently located.
-Other organisations that might be represented at a CRC include: Department of Housing, QBuild, local authorities, mental health services, Centrelink, Insurance Council of Australia, Lifeline counselling services, Australian Red Cross, philanthropic and community-based organisations with capacity to support the recovery effort.
+Other organisations that might be represented at a Community Hub include: Department of Housing and Public Works, QBuild, local authorities, mental health services, Centrelink, Insurance Council of Australia, Lifeline counselling services, Australian Red Cross, and other community-based organisations with capacity to support the recovery effort.

 The services provided may include: